YouwangDeng/YouwangDeng.github.io/_posts/2019-08-16-Resume-Writing-Notes.md

 - have a reasonable logic between bullet points
 - reduce use of acronym
 - reduce bullet points of projects(2~3), just write abstract and technologies
+- focus on the real impact of projects, show passion about tech and programming